GiilDe/adv-ddpo/README.md

 accelerate launch scripts/train.py --config "config/cifar.py"
 ```
 To run training on CIFAR.
 You can also run on MNIST by using `config/base.py` instead.

+The training uses wandb for logging.
+To see the logs, you need to click the link in the output of the training script.